This post has been updated with new links and fresh mistakes. 😉

 Remember when we talked about PPC channel temperature and lava-hot audiences?
 By using Facebook Custom Audiences, you’ll be able to reach the audience on the warmer side of the scale.

-If you’re not using Facebook Custom Audiences yet, there’s a huge Facebook advertising potential waiting to be untapped.
+If you’re not using Facebook Custom Audiences yet, there’s a lot of Facebook advertising potential waiting to be tapped.

 According to eMarketer, nearly three out of five U.S. online buyers say they notice ads for products they’ve previously looked up on other sites.